Longterm Housesitting in Spain: 3 Months in Asturias

 Yes, speaking some Spanish will make your experience all the richer, but you could probably get by in Southern Spain (where there are lots of expat Brits) and in the cities if you’re not quite confident in a foreign language.

-In Asturias, we found far fewer people spoke English (even in the cities), so having some basics would benefit you for a longer stay.
+In Asturias, I found far fewer people spoke English (even in the cities), so having some basics would benefit you for a longer stay.

 If you’re going for a few days or a week, no worries at all!
 But, still, pleasantries go a long way so you should always try to learn some local lingo.

-We spent our three months of longterm housesitting in Spain in Asturias.
-The view from our kitchen window was of the Picos de Europa, the highest mountain range in Spain.
-These beauties offered us breathtaking vistas on the daily…which we gratefully accepted!
+I spent three months of longterm housesitting in Spain in Asturias.
+The view from the kitchen window was of the Picos de Europa, the highest mountain range in Spain.
+These beauties offered breathtaking vistas on the daily…which I gratefully accepted!

-Our actual views from inside the kitchen, depending on cloud coverage:
+Here was the actual view from inside the kitchen, depending on cloud coverage:

 Asturias Spain view of the garden and mountains beyond